WiSentinel/LabGNSS/README.md

 ## Code Modifications: Gradual Spoofing Implementation

-This repository modifies the standard static GNSS spoofing approach into a dynamic, gradual drift to bypass kinematic anomaly detection (e.g., RAIM).
+This repository modifies the standard static GNSS spoofing approach into a dynamic, gradual drift to make the attack less detectable.
 The updates are implemented across three files.

 ### 1. `GNSS lab code/opensource/ProcessGnssMeasScript.m` (Main Script)
 * **Added Configuration Parameters:** Introduced `spoof.mode` (`'instant'` or `'gradual'`) and `spoof.t_duration` (drift time in epochs/seconds) to the initial settings.